Enalean/tuleap-documentation-en/languages/en/installation-guide/install-plugins.rst

   * This module is part of :ref:`Tuleap Entreprise <tuleap-enterprise>`.

-* **project_certification**: Add additional information to a project such as the notion of project ownership
+* **project_ownership**: Add additional information to a project such as the notion of project ownership

   * This module is part of :ref:`Tuleap Entreprise <tuleap-enterprise>`.